Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 First Anniversary

-One year later, open the journal.
-Scroll through together.
+Open the journal together.
 You'll be amazed at what you forgot.

 "Oh, that's right—the wine shop where we spent two hours!"